MintXeido/Virtual-Wii-Manager/README.md

 Q: How long do you plan to mantain this program?

-A: Depends on my available time, i might leave this project not updated for atleast 1 or 2 years but it depends the time, resources & how it goes to the pubic.
+A: Depends on my available time, i might leave this project not updated for atleast 1 or 2 years but it depends the time, resources & how it responds & reacts the pubic.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------